tanvirsandhu/MicroChip-PIC32-C/README.md

 # MicroChip-PIC32-C
-This folder consists of programs written in C language for use on the MicroChip PIC32 Kit.
+This repository consists of programs I've written in C language for use on the MicroChip PIC32 Kit.